Background

 • assess the risk of occupational exposure to communicable diseases in the workplace

-• train workers on routine practices so that the worker is able to perform a “point of care” risk assessment and evaluate the general risk of each encounter with persons and determine the best course of action
+• train workers on routine practices so that the worker can perform a “point of care” risk assessment and evaluate the general risk of each encounter with persons and determine the best course of action

 • provide training and education on selection, use and limitations of personal protective equipment (PPE)